2017 Outlook - Unbreakable

 Clark Kent: "I know, Lois.
 I wish he was here."

---Superman II, 1980
+- Superman II, 1980

 Unfortunately for many participants in the U.S. stock market, they have become so filled with the hubris that comes with the market being seemingly invincible that they now believe they can simply carry on without the super powers that have delivered U.S. stocks to such great heights.